-As a potential government shutdown looms next week, a Florida Democrat warned recent spending bill cuts could dramatically increase healthcare insurance costs.
+As a potential government shutdown looms next week, a Florida Democrat warned recent spending bill cuts could dramatically increase health care insurance costs.

-Speaking at a news conference Thursday in Sunrise, U.S. Rep. Debbie Wasserman Schultz, D-Weston, said Affordable Care Act enrollees, and other healthcare customers, are at risk of surging premium rates if Congress fails to act to restore COVID-19 era tax credits.
+Speaking at a news conference Thursday in Sunrise, U.S. Rep. Debbie Wasserman Schultz, D-Weston, said Affordable Care Act enrollees and other health care customers are at risk of surging premium rates if Congress fails to act to restore COVID-19 era tax credits.

 "Everybody else's premiums will go up, whether you have an Obamacare policy or not, because it's fewer people going to hospitals and fewer people seeing doctors," Wasserman Schultz said.
 "Those costs all get shifted to all of us."

-Florida, with almost 5 million ACA enrollees, is the state with the highest ACA participation in the U.S. One of every five Florida enrollees, is from Miami-Dade.
+Florida, with almost 5 million ACA enrollees, is the state with the highest ACA participation in the U.S. One of every five Florida enrollees is from Miami-Dade.

-Carolina Zerpa, an insurance broker and ACA beneficiary, said her own rates could go up from $220 to $550 if the credits are not maintained.
+Carolina Zerpa, an insurance broker and ACA beneficiary, said her rates could go up from $220 to $550 if the credits are not maintained.
 Enrolled in the ACA since 2014, she has seen other members' rates skyrocket.

 "I saw a lot of members' policies rise from $45 to $98.
 It's almost a 100% increase for the next year," Zerpa told reporters at Thursday's news conference.